andrealommen/PHY309/assignments/hw2.md

 next to your answers, please put a “c” with a circle around it for context, and an “m” with a circle around it for meaning.

-1. An infinitely long wire, stretching along the $$z$$ axis, is uniformly charged to l Coulombs/meter.
+1. An infinitely long wire, stretching along the $$z$$ axis, is uniformly charged to lambda Coulombs/meter.
 Find the electric field intensity outside the wire by:
     a) using Gauss’s Law;
     b) integrating Coulomb’s Law directly, and